 Tax expense recognised in profit or loss comprises the sum of deferred tax and current tax not recognised in other comprehensive income or directly in equity.
 Current income tax assets and/or liabilities comprise those obligations to, or claims from, fiscal authorities relating to the current or prior reporting periods, that are unpaid at the reporting date.
 Current tax is payable on taxable profit, which differs from profit or loss in the financial statements.
-Calculation of current tax is based on tax rates and tax laws that have been enacted or substantively enacted by the end of the reporting period.
+Calculation of current tax is based on tax rates and tax laws that have been enacted or substantively enacted by the end of the reporting period, adjusted for amendments to tax payable with regards to previous years.